Professional Drone Surveys in Ireland

 We operate nationwide, both in the Republic of Ireland and Northern Ireland.
 We provide Drone and Aerial Surveying services in the country’s largest cities, including Dublin, Cork, Galway, Waterford, and Sligo.
 Mayo has been one of our busiest locations for large surveys in recent years.

 A typical 50-hectare survey will take 1/2 a day to complete the data capture.
 By the time we arrive on-site, we have already completed our mission planning and GCP layout, so the time spent on-site is reduced.
-Based on typical survey deliverables, the results would be available by the end of the next working day: total time, 1-2 days.
+Based on typical survey deliverables, the results would be available by the end of the next working day, with a total time of 1-2 days.